lake-wg/edhoc/draft-ietf-lake-edhoc.md

 An implementation MAY support only a single method.
 None of the methods are mandatory-to-implement.

-Implementations MUST support 'kid' parameters represented as integers as described in {{bstr-repr}}.
+Implementations MUST support byte string identifiers represented as one-byte CBOR ints, as described in {{bstr-repr}}.

+Implementations MUST support 'kid' parameters.
 None of the other COSE header parameters are mandatory-to-implement.

 An implementation MAY support only a single credential type (CCS, CWT, X.509, C509).
 None of the credential types are mandatory-to-implement.